ihcsim/hep-gen/README.md

 HEP must be provided as an argument to the function.
 Use the `./work/summary.md` file to provide additional context about the HEP to the LLM.
 In particular, the LLM expects a problem definition and a brief description of the desired solution.
-The generated HEP is written to a file named `index.md`.
+The generated HEP is written to a file named `index.md` in the workspace.
+It can be exported to the `./work` folder using Dagger's built-in `export` function.
+See example below.

 The `preview` function is built on top of the `hep` function where it publishes the HEP to localhost:3000, for better readability.

-For debugging purposes, the `workspace` function can be used to start and interactive session with an empty workspace with a bind mount to the `./work` folder.
+For debugging purposes, the `sandbox` function can be used to start an interactive session with an empty workspace with a bind mount to the `./work` folder.